 Occasionally mothers find that their nipples are very sore.
 Some soreness is normal, but a lot of pain while breastfeeding may indicate that the baby is not positioned properly or is not latched on properly to the breast.
 Call for help if this happens to you.

 It is important to take good care of yourself while breastfeeding.
 Try to rest when your baby rests.
 It is tempting to try to do housework, but if your baby breastfeeds every two hours, you will need to get your rest in somehow.
 Try to eat well and drink plenty of fluids.
-Don’t worry too much about the food you eat upsetting your baby, just eat a well balanced diet and avoid caffeine.
+Don’t worry too much about the food you eat upsetting your baby; just eat a well balanced diet and avoid caffeine.
 You will probably find that if you are careful to restrict your fat intake and you get some aerobic exercise daily, such as walking, that the weight you gained during pregnancy will drop off without much additional effort.
 It is not the time to begin a dramatic weight loss program, but rather take the slow, steady approach.

 Ask For Help